1945 Auckland Rugby League season: Roope Rooster Round 1 Replay (Opai Asher Testimonial)

-The round 1 replay also doubled as the main match in a testimonial day to Opai (Albert) Asher who had played rugby union and rugby league for New Zealand, as well as New Zealand Māori rugby league, Auckland, and represented the City Rovers from 1909 to 1907 in 63 matches.
+The round 1 replay also doubled as the main match in a testimonial day to Opai (Albert) Asher who had played rugby union (11) and rugby league for New Zealand (7), as well as New Zealand Māori rugby league (22), Auckland (18), and represented the City Rovers from 1910 to 1917 in 53 matches.
 He later became the custodian of Carlaw Park but was retiring to return to his home area of Tauranga.
 He paraded in red and black (City's colours) and kicked off.
-There were also two curtain-raisers played between City and Glenora 3rd grade sides (won 13-6 by City), and the City and Pt Chevalier 4th grade teams (won 19-4 by Pt Chevalier).
-The main match saw City win 13–10. Ōtāhuhu lost Pattilo and Ralph Martin in the first half, meaning Seymour had to play fullback and D Harris, a forward, moved to the wing.
+City won 13 to 10 and showed more constructive play.
+Ray Halsey on the right wing for Otahuhu made some strong runs, but the ball rarely got past Cliff Wellm in the five eighths after it was sent to him by Jack Speedy.
+At fullback for City Warwick Clarke played "another of his typically polished games".
+In the second half Otahuhu's forwards "worked strenuously and the side might have won had Colin Riley been available.
+His goal kicking was missed and R. Seymour "muffed" several easy penalties.
+The side also shuffled around positions following injuries to A. Portello who hadn't played since the early rounds of the championship at fullback, and Ralph Martin in the five eighths.
+R Seymour, usually a second row forward, though he had experience in the outside backs came on to play at fullback, while D. Harris a forward came on to the wing and Norm Johnson moved from the forwards to five eighths.
+In their forwards Jim Fogarty, Hardy, and N. Sanderson were prominent while Fred James, and George Bodman "were outstanding" for City.
+There were also two curtain-raisers played between City and Glenora 3rd grade sides (won 13–6 by City), and the City and Pt Chevalier 4th grade teams (won 19–4 by Pt Chevalier).
+The main match saw City win 13–10.
+Otahuhu lost A. Portello and Ralph Martin in the first half, meaning R. Seymour had to play fullback and D Harris, a forward, moved to the wing.
 Norm Johnson, another forward shifted to five eighth.

 Roope Rooster Round 2

-With his 7 points in Ponsonby's 19–13 loss to Mt Albert, Brian Nordgren passed Jack Hemi's point scoring record of 218 points which he achieved in 1941 through 206 points for Manukau, and 12 for Auckland.
-Nordgren moved to 227 points.
-Flags flew at half mast at Carlaw Park due to the death of Mr. G.J.
-Chapman, who was a life member of the Ellerslie club, and Lou Hemi who died in Wellington.
-In Richmond's match with Marist, 36 year old former international George Tittleton was concussed with a possible fractured jaw and was taken to Auckland Hospital.